 - Take buffered salt tablets after meals - we like Thermotabs brand.
 SaltStick is another popular option.
 Buffered means they have the right proportion of sodium and potassium for your body.
 They can make some people nauseous, so taking them on a full stomach helps.

 - Drink 2-4 liters of electrolyte drinks daily.
-We started with things like Gatorade but then had to reduce sugar in our diets.
+We started with things like Gatorade but then had to reduce sugar in our diets (you can get Gatorade Zero, which has no sugar, but it still contains dyes).
 There are all kinds of drink mixes and tablets in all kinds of flavors to add to your water, so it can take some experimentation to find which ones you prefer.
-We like GU Brew tablets because they have no sugar and no sorbitol (which can upset the stomach).
+We like GU Brew tablets because they have no sugar, no sorbitol (which can upset the stomach), and no artificial colors or flavors.
 Nuun tablets are similar and contain a very small amount of sugar - they seem to have removed the sorbitol recently also.
-There are lots of other options - powders sweetened with various things and unflavored salt water drops or you can even just add some sea salt to water on your own with a squeeze of lemon or lime.
-Personally, I'm not one for sweet-tasting drinks, so I like V-8 juice when I need an extra salt boost - loads of sodium, plenty of potassium, no sugar, and extra veggies!
+There are lots of other options - powders sweetened with various things and unflavored salt water drops, like Elete, that you can add to any drink.
+You can even just add some sea salt to water on your own with a squeeze of lemon or lime.
+Personally, I'm not one for sweet-tasting drinks, so I like V-8 juice (just don't get the low-sodium version) when I need an extra salt boost - loads of sodium, plenty of potassium, no sugar, and extra veggies!

 Know Which Type(s) of OI You Are Treating